web2000_escalante_larry-price__4256999

 Escalante Canyons

-The Escalante River Canyon and tributaries is a popular area among hikers exploring the Grand Staircase region.
-The Escalante’s backcountry hiking trails boasts attractions such as:
+The Escalante River Canyon and tributaries are popular among hikers exploring the Grand Staircase region.
+The backcountry hiking trails boast attractions such as:

 • Active waterfalls